zohaibkhan745/AFAT-AI-FIT-TRY-/README.md

 ## Features

 - **Virtual Try-On**: Upload your photo and an outfit to see how it looks.
+- **Check Size**: Measure your height and body dimensions using AI with calibration options.
 - **Size Recommendation**: Get AI-powered size suggestions based on your measurements.
 - **Authentication**: Secure Sign In and Sign Up pages with modern UI.
 - **Camera Integration**: Capture photos directly from your device.